QuantEcon/lecture-source-py/source/rst/python_essentials.rst

             if a not in seq_b:
                 is_subset = False
         return is_subset

     # == test == #

     print(f([1, 2], [1, 2, 3]))
     print(f([1, 2, 3], [1, 2]))

-Of course if we use the ``sets`` data type then the solution is easier
+Of course, if we use the ``sets`` data type then the solution is easier

 .. code-block:: python3